johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 ## Cleaning Up

+Confirmed.
 I have a lot of low hanging fruit in my `dumps/` and `archive/` directories.